mesg-foundation/engine/docs/cli/mesg-core_service_test.md

   -e, --event string     Only log a specific event (default "*") -h, --help             help for test
       --keep-alive       Do not stop the service
+  -o, --output string    Filter output of a task
-  -s, --service string   Debug a deployed service
+  -r, --result string    Filter the result of a specific task -s, --service string   Debug a deployed service
   -t, --task string      Run a specific task
 ```